 Want to enhance your resume with new, invaluable skills and get hands-on experience?
-Learn effective ways to directly handle crises/urgent circumstances and to calmly diffuse difficult situations.
-You shall realize the ability to quickly make sound, rational decisions and take your current interpersonal skills to an all new advanced level.
-The Domestic Abuse Helpline for Men & Women (DAHMW) provides regular, periodic training and continuing education to its volunteers on a wide variety of issues throughout each year, which naturally results in a well-rounded resume.
+Learn effective ways to directly handle crises & urgent circumstances; to calmly diffuse difficult situations.
+Realize the capacity to make sound, rational decisions in a quick manner, while taking your current interpersonal skills to an all new advanced level!
+The Domestic Abuse Helpline for Men & Women (DAHMW) provides regular, periodic training and continuing education to its volunteers on a wide variety of subjects throughout each year, which naturally results in a well-rounded resume.
 Sound too good to be true?
 Well, check it out for yourself!
-Read on to learn how to become a part of our dynamic and caring non-profit agency...
+Read on here to learn more about our non-profit organization and how to become a part of our dynamic, empathetic, and dedicated team...

-DAHMW was founded in October 2000 initially to assist the overlooked and under-served victim of intimate partner violence, yet has since developed to offer support to ALL victims in need.
-Our virtual, non-profit organization provides a 24/7 Crisis & Information Helpline operated 100% by supportive, empathetic volunteers.
+DAHMW was founded in October 2000 initially to assist the overlooked and under-served male victim of intimate partner violence, yet has since developed to offer support to ALL victims in need.
+Our virtual agency provides a 24/7 Crisis & Information Helpline that is operated solely by supportive, caring Volunteer Helpline Advocates.

---> Dynamics of Intimate Partner Violence against men and women
+- Intimate Partner Violence (IPV) against men and women

---> Domestic abuse within heterosexual and LGBT relationships
+- Domestic violence within heterosexual and LGBT relationships

---> Working with victims and our Crisis Helpline
+- Working with victims on our 24/7 Crisis & Information Helpline

 To begin a rewarding new chapter in your life and to receive our Volunteer Application Packet, please write to Elizabeth at Applications@Dahmw.org.

-Thank you for taking the time to read about DAHMW, our vital cause and the opportunity to become a valued volunteer.
+Thank you for taking the time to read about DAHMW, our vital cause and the opportunity to become a valued volunteer on our amazing team!